Brown Sugar (Rolling Stones song)

 "Brown Sugar" is a song recorded by the English rock band the Rolling Stones.
-Written primarily by Mick Jagger, it is the opening track and lead single from their album Sticky Fingers (1971).
+Written primarily by Mick Jagger, it is the opening track and lead single from their ninth studio album, Sticky Fingers (1971).
 It became a number one hit in both the United States and Canada.
 In the United Kingdom and Ireland, it charted at number two.
 In the United States, Billboard ranked it as the number 16 song for 1971.

-Rolling Stone ranked it number 495 on its list of the 500 Greatest Songs of All Time in 2010 and number 490 in 2004 and at number five on their list of the 100 Greatest Guitar Songs of All Time.
+Rolling Stone ranked it number 495 on its list of the 500 Greatest Songs of All Time in 2010, number 490 in 2004, and at number five on their list of the 100 Greatest Guitar Songs of All Time.

 Inspiration and recording

 Though credited to Jagger–Richards, "Brown Sugar" was primarily the work of Jagger, who wrote it sometime during the filming of Ned Kelly in 1969.
 According to Marsha Hunt, Jagger's girlfriend and the mother of his first child Karis, he wrote the song with her in mind.
 Former Ikette Claudia Lennear disputes this claim, saying that it was written about her.
 In 2014, Lennear told The Times that she is the subject of the song because she was dating Jagger when it was written.
 Bill Wyman stated in his book Rolling with the Stones (2002) that the lyrics were partially inspired by Lennear.

 "Brown Sugar" was recorded over a three-day period at Muscle Shoals Sound Studio in Sheffield, Alabama, from 2 to 4 December 1969.
 The song was not released until over a year later due to legal wranglings with the band's former label.
-At the request of guitarist Mick Taylor (who had joined the band as Brian Jones' replacement in July 1969), the Stones debuted the number live during the infamous concert at the Altamont Speedway on 6 December 1969.
+At the request of guitarist Mick Taylor (who had joined the band as Brian Jones's replacement in July 1969), the Stones debuted the number live during the infamous concert at the Altamont Speedway on 6 December 1969.

 In the liner notes to the compilation album Jump Back (1993), Jagger says, "The lyric was all to do with the dual combination of drugs and girls.
 This song was a very instant thing, a definite high point".